 Meeting His Business Partner

 Jan Koum worked on the security team at Ernst & Young in his freshman year at San Jose State.
 During this time, he met his future business partner, Brian Acton, while working on a project at Yahoo.
 The two immediately hit it off.
 Several months later, Koum applied for a job with Yahoo and ended up working there for nearly a decade.

 Feeling unfulfilled at their jobs, the duo quit on Halloween in 2007 and headed to South America for a year-long adventure.
 During this time, they both applied for jobs at Facebook, but to no avail.
-Ironically, neither could predict that in a few years, Facebook would come knocking on their door with a few billion dollars.
+Ironically, neither could predict that in a few years, Facebook would come knocking on their door, increasing Koum and Acton’s net worth by billions.

 Developing the Idea for WhatsApp

-On February 24, Koum’s birthday, he met Acton for ultimate frisbee—one of their favorite past-time activities.
-It was here that he shared his idea for WhatsApp with his friend.
+On February 24, Koum’s birthday, he met his soon-to-be Whatsapp co-founder, Acton, for ultimate frisbee—one of their favorite past-time activities.
+It was here that he shared his idea for the messaging service.
 The same day, the business was legally established as WhatsApp Inc.